tulipcc/tulipcc-maven-plugin/README.md

 # News and noteworthy

-  * v2.9.0 - work in progress
+  * v3.0.0 - work in progress
-    * Changed minimum requirement to JDK 7
+    * Changed minimum requirement to JDK 8
+    * Requires Maven 3 for execution
     * Using JavaCC 7.0.2
     * Updated to JTB 1.4.12
     * Removed deprecated classes